Design, Test and Develop like it's heaven on Earth - Part 1

 Now that we’ve got our relationships defined, lets update the diagram:

 For the moment, we’ll stop here on this level.
-We have covered a lot of ground already, and unpacking Part and Assembly will probably result in too much redundant reading at the moment.
+We have covered a lot of ground already, and unpacking Part and Assembly will probably result in too much redundant reading for now.

 The domain overview level already has a lot of detail now, but never make the mistake of designing into too much detail upfront.
 By using dependency inversion we avoided an overly complicated discussion and created well-defined sub-domains within our overall domain.
 The broad strokes design at first feels superfluous, but it is crucial for clear understanding and for keeping complexity in check.